Want to give voice back to the voiceless through a gift to SongShine?

 VP Home Life Division, State Farm Insurance (retired)

 Chaplain, Covenant Village of Turlock

 Owner / General Manager of KLOG-AM and KUKN-FM Radio Stations (retired)

 Ruthanna Metzgar, DMA

-b. present workshops to introduce SongShine vocal therapy methods.
+c. present workshops to introduce SongShine vocal therapy methods;

-c. continue creating course material using music, speech, creative drama, and imagination.
+d. continue to create course material using music, speech, creative drama, and imagination.

 Theory Behind SongShine